Worry: Cognitive model

 This model explains pathological worry to be an interaction between involuntary (bottom-up) processes, such as habitual biases in attention and interpretation favoring threat content, and voluntary (top-down) processes, such as attentional control.
 Emotional processing biases influence the probability of threat representations into the awareness as intruding negative or positive thoughts.
 At a pre-conscious level, these processes influence the competition among mental representations in which some correspond to the assertive power of worry with impaired cognitive process and others to the preventive power of worry with attentional control or exhaustive vigilance.
 The biases determine threatening degree and nature of worry content the worrier attempts to resolve the perceived threat and the redirection of anticipations, responses and coping in such situations.

 There are some who respond to mental representations in an uncertain or ambiguous state in regard to the stressful or upsetting event.
 In this state the worrier is held in a perpetual state of worry.
-This is because availability of an overwhelming number(maybe 2 or 3, depending upon the worry-prone individual) of possibilities of outcomes which can be generated, it puts the worrier in a threatening crisis and they focus their attentional control voluntarily on the potential negative outcomes, whereas others engage in a constructive problem solving manner and in a benign approach rather than to engage with heightened anticipation on the possible negative outcome.
+This is because availability of an overwhelming number (maybe 2 or 3, depending upon the worry-prone individual) of possibilities of outcomes which can be generated, it puts the worrier in a threatening crisis and they focus their attentional control voluntarily on the potential negative outcomes, whereas others engage in a constructive problem solving manner and in a benign approach rather than to engage with heightened anticipation on the possible negative outcome.

 Philosophy

 Greek thinkers such as stoic philosopher Epictetus and Seneca advised against worry.
-Albert Ellis, the creator of Rational Emotive Behavior Therapy, was inspired by the Stoics’ therapeutic ideas.
+Albert Ellis, the creator of Rational Emotive Behavior Therapy, was inspired by the Stoics' therapeutic ideas.

 Religion

+Christianity

 The biblical word used in Hebrew for worry (דָּאַג, daag) regards worry as a combined form of fear and sorrow which affects nephesh, the totality of our being.
-The bible takes a fortitude-strengthening approach regarding worrying e.g. Psalm 94:
+The bible takes a fortitude-strengthening approach regarding worrying, e.g., Psalm 94: